vagrant-libvirt/vagrant-libvirt/README.md

 to the internet (if hypervisor can).
 And by default, DHCP is offering addresses on newly created networks.

+The second interface is created and bridged into the physical device 'eth0'.
+This mechanism uses the macvtap Kernel driver and therefore does not require an existing bridge device.
+This configuration assumes that DHCP and DNS services are being provided by the public network.
+This public interface should be reachable by anyone with access to the public network.

 ### Private Network Options

+*Note: These options are not applicable to public network interfaces.*

 There is a way to pass specific options for libvirt provider when using `config.vm.network` to configure new network interface.
 Each parameter name